-Bacon Wrapped Stuffed Dates are a savory-sweet appetizer or snack, served hot, perfect for having at a gathering.
-Pitted Medjool dates stuffed with soft cheese like Blue or Stilton Cheese, then wrapped with thick-sliced bacon and baked on a cast iron grill pan (or rimmed baking sheet).
+Bacon-Wrapped Stuffed Dates are a savory-sweet appetizer or snack, served hot, perfect for having at a gathering.
+Pitted Medjool dates stuffed with a soft cheese like Blue or Stilton Cheese, then wrapped with thick-sliced bacon and baked on a cast iron grill pan (or rimmed baking sheet).
 They are so delicious and mouthwatering that you can never have just one!

 Hi Everyone, Bacon Wrapped Stuffed Dates: You can never have just one and you think about them for days after you’ve had them 🙂

 They make the perfect appetizer for a Christmas party, game day food, Father’s/Mother’s Day, or any gathering.

 I love how they are naturally sweet like candy because of the Medjool dates and the salty kick they have with the crispy, thick-cut bacon.

 This recipe calls to stuff them with a small amount of Stilton cheese (I used Cranberry Stilton Cheese).

 You can also use any crumbly soft cheese (for example, blue or goat cheese).

 I love researching recipes and I found that this recipe is also known as “Devils on Horseback“!

 What a fun name!
 To me, as an older millennial mom, this recipe has a vintage “feel” to it and I love discovering vintage recipes.